-Yasmina KASMI BAKKALI is French and works as an English teacher at a high school.
+Yasmina KASMI BAKKALI is French and works as an English teacher at a vocational high school and a European Parliament ambassador.
 She survived severe burns as a child and is now a volunteer at the Burns and Smiles Association in France.
-Yasmina was my best friend at University in Toulouse, she already was an avid language learner and communicator then.
+She is an avid language learner and communicator.

 Yasmina loves sports: she ran a marathon race.
 She feels that a marathon teaches you a life lesson: patience, training, perseverance, endurance, adaptability and regularity.
 She also loves to sing and has the most dazzling smile that I know.
 She has been in a relationship with her lovely partner, Philippe, for 30 years.
 They are the proud parents of a son.